-While there are no records of dock workers filing asbestos lawsuits against Barbour Cut Docks, many others who worked at various shipyards in the Houston area have filed lawsuits against asbestos manufacturers that sold asbestos-containing products to shipyards.
+While there are no records of dock workers filing asbestos settlement lawsuits against Barbour Cut Docks, many others who worked at various shipyards in the Houston area have filed lawsuits against asbestos manufacturers that sold asbestos-containing products to shipyards.

 Generally, shipyard employees such as those at Barbours Cut Docks have been exposed to asbestos needlessly in the past.
 After asbestos was found to be a health risk in the 1970s, its use was greatly restricted at all shipyards.
 It also was ensured that workers would be properly protected with safety gear and training.

 Some of the shipyard employees who may have been exposed to hazardous asbestos particles include electricians, welders, and those who made repairs or operated dock machinery.
 Even people who moved asbestos-containing materials from one part of the Barbours Cut Docks to another may have been exposed.

 A 2003 inspection report by the Houston Port Authority Commission showed the administration building was full of asbestos, so it was taken down and removed.
 The removal cost $30,000 and was overseen by the Port Authority.